peterho22/vacuum-sales-management-sql/README.md

-# Vacuum Company Manufacturing & Sales Database
+# Vacuum Company Manufacturing & Sales System

 ## Overview
 This project models a database for a vacuum manufacturing company.
 It tracks: